 The Landhaus Bergner Alm chalet houses three beautifully designed holiday apartments.
 Each apartment is light and spacious, perfect for those breezy summer days; yet cosy and warm making them each a great little haven for curling up after a day of skiing in those snowy winter months.

 Being South-facing, the chalet has an abundance of sun spots on offer.To utilise this, each apartment has it's own private out door space.

 WATCH THIS SPACE FOR NEW INTERIOR PHOTOS COMING SOON

 HIGH ALPINE ROAD

-The Landhaus Bergner Alm chalet is lucky enough to be situated just 800 metres from the starting point of the world famous Grossglockner High Alpine Road.
-Consistently ranked as one of the TOP 3 must-see destinations in Austria, the Grossglockner High Alpine Road (Grossglockner Hochalpenstrasse) is definitely one to add to your Austria travel bucket list.
+The Landhaus Bergner Alm chalet is lucky enough to be situated just 800 metres from the starting point of the famous Grossglockner High Alpine Road.
+Consistently ranked as one of the TOP 3 must-see destinations in Austria, the Grossglockner High Alpine Road (Grossglockner Hochalpenstrasse) is definitely one to add to your Austrian travel bucket list.